kralverde/ravencoin-stratum-proxy/README.md

 ```
 On *nix OS's this file is located at `~/.hive` by default.
 On windows, this file is located at `%appdata%\roaming\hive`.

-You may need to create the `raven.conf` file and add those lines if it does not exist.
+You may need to create the `hive.conf` file and add those lines if it does not exist.